superchordate/r-vs-python/README.md

 # r-vs-python

-Code for my [LinkedIn article]() comparing R and python for data work.
+Code for my [LinkedIn article]() comparing R and Python for data work.